Go to The Journal of Clinical Investigation

 Abstract

 FGF13, a noncanonical fibroblast growth factor (FGF) and member of the fibroblast growth factor homologous factor (FHF) subset, lacks a signal sequence and was previously reported to remain intracellular, where it regulates voltage-gated sodium channels (VGSCs) at least in part through direct interaction with the cytoplasmic C-terminus of VGSCs.
-Recent reports suggest that FGF13 is secreted and regulates neuronal VGSCs through interactions with extracellular domains of integral plasma membrane proteins, yet supportive data are limited.
-Using rigorous positive and negative controls, we showed that transfected FGF13 is not secreted from cultured cells in a heterologous expression system nor is endogenous FGF13 secreted from cultured neurons.
-Further, employing multiple unbiased screens including proximity protein proteomics, our results suggested FGF13 remains within membranes and is unavailable to interact directly with extracellular protein domains.
+Recent reports suggest FGF13 is secreted and regulates neuronal VGSCs through interactions with extracellular domains of integral plasma membrane proteins, yet supportive data are limited.
+Using rigorous positive and negative controls, we show that transfected FGF13 is not secreted from cultured cells in a heterologous expression system, nor is endogenous FGF13 secreted from cultured neurons.
+Furthermore, using multiple unbiased screens including proximity labeling proteomics, our results suggest FGF13 remains within membranes and is unavailable to interact directly with extracellular protein domains.

 Graphical Abstract